 Temporary non-student positions must be paid according to the University’s Fair Wage Initiative.
 Please review the current rates on the Compensation page.

 Student job codes will remain the same.
-Currently the non-SU students are categorized as temporary employees.
+Currently the non-Syracuse University students are categorized as temporary employees.

 Student Employee Job Codes